x676f64/secureum-mind_map/content/7. Audit Findings 101/A new malicious adapter can access users’ tokens.md

 # 19 - [A new malicious adapter can access users’ tokens](./A%20new%20malicious%20adapter%20can%20access%20users’%20tokens.md)

-A new malicious adapter can access users’ tokens The purpose of the `MetaSwap` contract is to save users gas costs when dealing with a number of different aggregators.
+The purpose of the `MetaSwap` contract is to save users gas costs when dealing with a number of different aggregators.

 They can just `approve()` their tokens to be spent by `MetaSwap` (or in a later architecture, the Spender contract).
 They can then perform trades with all supported aggregators without having to reapprove anything.